hughperkins/tf-coriander/README.md

 - Ubuntu 16.04, with:
   - NVIDIA K80, and
 - Mac Sierra, with:
-  - Intel HD Graphics 530
+  - ~~Intel HD Graphics 530~~ I'm not testing on this currently, though I might, in the future
   - Radeon Pro 450
   (using a nice Mac Book Pro 4th generation that my employer [ASAPP](http://www.asapp.com) have provided me with recently :-) )